Cases No 01 2026

 Flows

 A no-code builder for SMS, WhatsApp, and voice campaigns.
-Triggered on time, on calendar, or on contract events (invoice issued, payment received, X days overdue).
-Managers run it without an engineer in the loop.
+Flows can be triggered by time, calendar, or contract events such as invoice issuance, payment receipt, or days overdue.
+Managers can run campaigns without engineering support for each change.

 inbound WhatsApp · SMS AI · classify intent → lane ground live contract AI · reply suggested · sent instalments · settlement · history · status

 Fig. 02 What happens when a message comes in.
-We tag it, pull the contract it's about, and draft a reply with that context.
-The collector reads the draft, edits if they want, and sends.
+The system classifies the intent, retrieves the relevant contract context, and drafts a grounded reply.
+The collector reviews, edits if needed, and sends.

 No 03